Jump to a section

 Head of Department = Mrs S O'Neill

-The mathematics department consists of six committed and enthusiastic teachers.
+The mathematics department consists of eight committed and enthusiastic teachers.
 We are a well-resourced department with access to physical and online stimulus to promote mathematical thinking in each of our learners.
-All teachers in the department have a shared vision which will allow all pupils to achieve their mathematical potential and engage in the study of mathematics.
+All teachers in the department have a shared vision which will allow all learners to achieve their mathematical potential and engage in the study of mathematics.

-Alongside homework, there are further opportunities for revision and consolidation at home using MathsWatch.
+Alongside homework, MathsWatch provides learners with further opportunities for consolidation at home.
 MathsWatch is an online platform where learners can view video tutorials, complete interactive questions, and download worksheets for further practice.
 Each learner has an individual login to help track usage and progress.